The art of exercising has always been in the minds of mankind because the prehistoric people had to hunt every day to eat their meal of the day.

 We also must remember that there are tools that are very important to maintaining a fit body and a healthy lifestyle.

-One of the machines that are very important to your health are the cardiovascular equipments that you can buy at your local sports club store or those machines that you can find at the gym.
+One of the machines that are very important to your health is the cardiovascular pieces of equipment that you can buy at your local sports club store or those machines that you can find at the gym.

-The machines I speak of here of course are those we use to break a sweat such as the treadmills, bicycles, row machines and any other equipments that makes us sweat.
+The machines I speak of here, of course, are those we use to break a sweat such as the treadmills, bicycles, row machines and any other types of equipment that makes us sweat.

 The first treadmills was brought to the market in 1875 when it was used in the manufacturing industry rather than the sports industry.

 The treadmills that we see today that became equipped digitally to monitor your workout progress, didn’t sell commercially until later in the 1900s.

 People also use free weights, which help them achieve a more muscular and powerful body that they could use for anything that is worth something.